ikawrakow/ik_llama.cpp/github-data/discussions/316 - Mainline is now copying stuff from ik_llama.cpp.md

 I'm sorry if this came across as a critique/attack on you.
 That was not the intent, and it has nothing to do with you.
 It is between ggerganov and me.
 Given the history, and there is 15 years of it even before `llama.cpp` came to be, I would have expected a different reaction from ggerganov to your PRs.

+> 👤 **JohannesGaessler** replied on **2025-04-06** at **14:06:02**
+>
+> In the end I am the one who is responsible for reviewing and merging the PR in question.
+I had interpreted [this post](https://github.com/ikawrakow/ik_llama.cpp/discussions/256#discussioncomment-12496828) as permission to do so without preconditions.
+I'm sorry for acting against your wishes.

 ---

 👤 **CISC** commented on **2025-04-06** at **14:08:38**